Truecap/wdio-allure-report/README.md

 # You should have installeted browsers (firefox/chrome) for local running ui tests

--You can start your test suite by using the run command and pointing to the WebdriverIO config that you just created:
+- You can start your test suite by using the run command and pointing to the WebdriverIO config that you just created:

 npx wdio run ./wdio.conf.js

--If you like to run specific test files you can add a --spec parameter:
+- If you like to run specific test files you can add a --spec parameter:

 npx wdio run ./wdio.conf.js --spec example.e2e.js

--Or you can use npm run "scripts"
+- Or you can use npm run "scripts"

 ## Allure-report